microsoftgraph/microsoft-graph-docs-contrib/concepts/auth-v2-service.md

 From the app registration, save the following values:

-- The application ID (client ID) assigned by the app registration portal.
+- The application ID (referred to as Object ID on the Azure portal) assigned by the app registration portal.
 - A client secret (application password), a certificate, or a federated identity credential.
 - A redirect URI for the app to receive token responses from Azure AD.
 - A redirect URI for the service to receive admin consent responses if the app implements functionality to request administrator consent.